edoaurahman/edoaurahman/README.md

 - 👋 Hi, I’m @edoaurahman
-- 👀 I’m interested in Web Programing
+- 👀 I’m interested in Web and Mobile Programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, edoaurahman@gmail.com

 <!---
 edoaurahman/edoaurahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.